mullvad/mullvadvpn-app-binaries/README.md

 You should now have the final product in `./build/openvpn/bin/openvpn.exe`

+## Building Wireguard-Go
+Building the wireugard-go static library requires only a go compiler, the version used at the time of writing is `go1.11.2`.

+Currently, only MacOS and Linux are supported.

 ## Building OpenSSL
 To build the MullvadVPN app, one has to have statically linkable OpenSSL libraries.